Codeglizzy/Practicecpp/README.md

 ```

 Now just initialize the enemy in the constructor and place the enemy in the battle queue.
-The `Enemy` initializer takes in a total of 5 arguments:
+The `Enemy.Initialize()` member function takes in a total of 5 arguments:
 - Name (`string`)
 - Class Name (`string`)
 - Health Points (`double`)